Social Studies

 1 social studies or 1 English credit

 Students in this course examine the history of hip hop music to develop a deeper understanding of both American and African-American culture.
-Students explore Black music history from the spirituals of enslaved Africans to contemporary hip hop.
+Students explore Black music history from the Blues to contemporary hip hop.
 They learn about the rich culture of hip hop, trace influences, and use music to make connections to history.
 Readings include a wide variety of nonfiction and fiction; students also listen to diverse music in order to learn to “read” songs and to analyze them.
 Literary study, creative writing, historical research, and the opportunity to make original music are all featured aspects of the class.
 This course fulfills either the senior English or senior social studies requirement for graduation.

 • CP Holocaust Studies

-This course is offered every other year (Offered in 2023-2024)
+This course is offered every other year (Offered in 2025-2026)

 Sophomores, Juniors, and Seniors